 The first national census to include Battle Ground was in 1960, and it showed a population of 888.
 Over the next 30 years, the city added about that many new people every decade, and by 1990 the population count stood at 3,758.
 That marked the end of Battle Ground's slow population growth.
 By the 2000 census, the city had grown to 9,322, an addition of more than 5,500 new residents and a rate of growth nearly six times greater than had been seen in the previous three decades.
-The trend has continued, and in fact accelerated.
-The Washington State Office of Financial Management estimated Battle Ground's 2009 population at 17,150, an 84 percent increase over 2000.
-This places Battle Ground as the second most populous city in Clark County, after only Vancouver, and the eighth fastest-growing city in the state based on percentage growth.
-And it appears certain that the 2010 census will show a population that has doubled in the decade since the turn of the century.
+The trend continued for much of the first decade of the twenty-first

-Over the past fifteen years, Battle Ground has expanded in size as well as population.
+In recent decades, Battle Ground expanded in size as well as population.
 Between 1995 and 2005, it grew through annexation from 1,879 acres to 2,896 acres, a 54 percent increase.
-Its location within a 15-minute drive to both Interstate 5 and Interstate 205 means a convenient commute to the Vancouver/Portland metropolitan area, and its proximity to such recreational sites as Battle Ground Lake State Park, the north and east forks of the Lewis River, and Lewisville Park makes it an attractive choice for family living.
-Although Battle Ground is currently (2010) suffering from the same slow-growth woes facing most communities, signs for the future remain rosy, and its leaders and residents see a future of greater progress ahead.
+Its location within a 15-minute drive of both Interstate 5 and Interstate 205 means a convenient commute to the Vancouver/Portland metropolitan area, and its proximity to such recreational sites as Battle Ground Lake State Park, the north and east forks of the Lewis River, and Lewisville Park makes it an attractive choice for family living.
+Although Battle Ground in 2010 suffered from the same slow-growth woes facing most communities, signs for the future remained rosy, and its leaders and residents saw a future of greater progress ahead.

 < Browse to Previous Essay